CIA Agent Career Path Insight CIA agents have challenging and rewarding careers.

 About the Career

 The hiring and screening process for CIA agents is very competitive, lengthy, and thorough.
 You’ll also be required to take a polygraph test to become a CIA agent.
 The CIA also keeps an eye out for candidates fluent in a foreign language, particularly Arabic, Farsi, or Urdu, this could help you get hired more quickly.
 It can also put more money in your pocket.

 You must be a U.S. Citizen and be no older than 35 years of age (the age limit may be waived in certain cases).
 If you are married, your spouse must also be a U.S. Citizen.

 CIA Salary and Job Growth

-CIA agent salaries vary, but you can anticipate making between $50,000 and $95,000 a year, depending on the specific job, your work experience and level of education.
-The U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook classifies federal and special agents under police and detectives and reports the median annual wage as $67,290.
+CIA agent salaries vary, but you can anticipate making between $50,000 and $95,000 a year, depending on the specific job, your work experience, and level of education.
+The U.S. Bureau of Labor Statistics’ 2019 Occupational Employment Statistics classifies federal and special agents under police and detectives and reports the average annual wage as $67,290.
 More specifically, in the federal government industry for police and detectives, the median annual wages was $92,080.